Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 Update the application manifest for the web API.

-1. In the Azure portal, select the Surveys.WepAPI application.
+1. In the Azure management portal, select the Surveys.WepAPI application.

 2. Click **Manage Manifest** and select **Download Manifest**.